eddersko/PomoDictionary/README.md

 PomoDictionary
 ==============

 This version is currently outdated.
 A template is in the works, and will be tested on Kashaya and Medumba.
-This app along with a language learning website will appear as an e-poster at the International Conference of Language Documentation and Conservation in late-February.
+This app along with a language learning website will appear as an e-poster at the International Conference of Language Documentation and Conservation in late-February, 2015.
 The e-poster is titled "Templates for Language Learning Resources" which also won one of six best student abstracts.
 Please check us out!

 Keywords: endangered languages; language preservation; language conservation; language revitaliation; Northern Pomo